 11. Super Bowl Squares

 This is a version of football pool where you need to know absolutely nothing about football.
-Essentially, you'll fill in an 11 x 11 grid with the names of your guests, repeating as necessary.
-The top and side of the grid will be labels with each team and have the numbers 0-9 written down at random — this will make sense in a bit.
+Essentially, you'll fill in an 11x11 grid with the names of your guests, repeating as necessary.
+The top and side of the grid will be labels with each team and have the numbers 0 through 9 written down at random — this will make sense in a bit.
 At the end of each quarter, you'll find the square that corresponds with the current score based on the last digit.
-So, if the score is Tampa Bay 14, Kansas City 21, you'd find the square at the "coordinates" Tampa Bay 4 and Kansas City 1.
+So, if the score is Los Angeles 14, Cincinnati 21, you'd find the square at the "coordinates" Los Angeles 4 and Cincinnati 1.
 That person then gets a prize, a round of applause, or just bragging rights.
-As the New York Times' more in-depth explainer notes, you want the 0-9 written at random so that people can't cherry-pick numbers more likely to occur like 4 or 7.
+As the New York Times' more in-depth explainer notes, you want the 0 through 9 written at random so people can't cherry-pick numbers more likely to occur, like 4 or 7.

 12. Super Bowl Drinking Game

-The Super Bowl a drinking event in and of itself so why not gamify it even more.
+The Super Bowl is often a drinking event in and of itself, so why not gamify it even more?
 Drink when they show a celeb watching the game.
-Drink if a commercial uses the phrase "new normal" or "unprecedented times."
+Drink if a Super Bowl commercial uses the phrase "new normal" or "unprecedented times."
 Delish and Fansided each have an extensive list of rules if you need some starting ideas.